Data Protection Notice

 - Registering you as a member of Freemasonry;

-- Receiving communications to which you are entitled as a Mason;
+- Sending communications which you are entitled to receive as a Mason;

 - Recording the progress of your career in Freemasonry;